衞生署日間醫療中心牌照

 醫思專匯(PHF No. DP000104)

-Radiotherapy is a cancer treatment that uses ionizing radiation to control or destroy malignant cells in patients.
+Radiation therapy (commonly known as radiotherapy) is a method for treating cancer that uses ionizing radiation to control or destroy malignant cells.
 In tumor treatment, high-energy radiation can kill or damage tumor cells and prevent them from continuing to grow, divide, or spread.
-Radiotherapy is a form of local treatment that typically only affects the area of the body being irradiated.
-It can cure some cancers that exist only in specific parts of the body.
-The effectiveness of radiotherapy is closely related to the precision of the equipment used.
-In recent years, radiation planning and precision in Hong Kong have significantly improved, resulting in a significant reduction in damage and side effects to surrounding healthy cells.
-Radiotherapy is suitable for treating breast cancer, head and neck cancer, lung cancer, oesophageal cancer, colorectal cancer, and more.
-In addition to cancerous tumors, radiotherapy is also used for benign tumors and hyperthyroidism.
-For inquiries about the cost of radiotherapy, please contact reVIVE Oncology and Cancer Centre.
+Cancer radiation therapy is a localized treatment, generally affecting only the area of the body being irradiated.
+It can cure some cancers that exist solely within specific body parts.
+The effectiveness of cancer radiotherapy is greatly related to the precision of the equipment used.
+In recent years, radiation planning and accuracy in Hong Kong have significantly improved, greatly reducing damage to surrounding healthy cells and side effects.
+Cancer radiation therapy is suitable for treating breast cancer, head and neck cancer, lung cancer, esophageal cancer, colorectal cancer, and more.
+In addition to cancer tumors, radiation therapy is also applied to benign tumors and hyperthyroidism.
+For inquiries about the costs of cancer radiation therapy, please contact reVIVE Oncology and Cancer Centre in Hong Kong.

 2. Fatigue